Are you Able to Send Emails but Not Receive? | HostGator Support

 1. Check the domain status

 You need a registered and active domain to use HostGator webmail.
-Just like websites, emails only work if the domain it's supposed to be connected to is active.
+Just like websites, emails only work if the domain they're supposed to be connected to is active.
 If your domain was registered with HostGator, check the status of your domain in the Domains section of your Customer Portal.

 Customer Portal - Domains section